GWAWR services was born of the belief that connection to nature is deeply important.

-I've come to believe that stories are very important , as the narratives we tell ourselves serve as the basis of our world-view and hence do weight on our actions.
+I've come to believe that the stories we tell ourselves about the world, our worldviews are a very important part of this work: as the narratives, we tell ourselves, our world-views, influence and weight on our actions.

-Through my work with the Institute Bon Pasteur and the Nomad Co-op network, my past work within a recycling company, and my involvement within different citizen-led initiatives; for the past few years I’ve shared educational information about the environment [in the past with a big focus on waste, its effects and how to avoid it] in different settings - from an hotel meeting room to festival grounds, from forests during clean-ups activities to an university club.
+Through my work with the Institute Bon Pasteur and the Nomad Co-op network, my past work within a recycling company, and my involvement within different citizen-led initiatives, for the past few years I’ve shared educational information about the environment [in the past with a big focus on waste, its effects and how to avoid it] in different settings - from a hotel meeting room to festival grounds, from forests during clean-ups activities to a university club.

-While I wish to continue to share information in these ways; I also wish to explore ways to share these positive stories through different mediums in the future – be it through writing [creative writing pieces or more formal pieces for projects that share my vision] or more creative forms of expression.
+While I wish to continue to share information in these ways; I also wish to explore ways to share these positive stories through different mediums in the future.

-I recently found some words from Sharon’s Blackie’s that encapsulate perfectly my wish through this offering: ‘[…] to fall in love again with the world, to find a genuine sense of deeply embodied belonging to this beautiful, animate Earth.
+I believe that, maybe, after all, part of this work is simply to, as Sharon Blackie puts it, ‘[…] fall in love again with the world, to find a genuine sense of deeply embodied belonging to this beautiful, animate Earth.
 To remember as Carl Jung said, that humans have always been myth-makers.
 And to take back that myth-making power from the corrupt forces that govern us, and find the stories we really want to live by.
 Our own stories, our own voices.
 The stories we sing from our souls.
 The stories which sing our souls back home’.

 Sometimes all that is needed is the right container for ideas to come forth and projects to be born; be it a safe space dedicated to exploring in group a certain topic that we’d otherwise put aside, or someone supporting you to birth an idea you believe in.